0xflux/Rust-Hells-Gate/Readme.md

 # About

-This is a proof of concept for calling syscalls directly via Rust for EDR evasion, by calling direct into the Windows kernel instead of using the normal Windows API.
-This is well implemented in C, but I could not find any references to an implementation in Rust - so hopefully this showcases that.

-This POC demonstrates a call down into NtOpenProcess; for this to be a fully functional malware loader there are a few other API calls that you must rebuild as syscalls, so this just demonstrates the technique as a POC.
+This POC demonstrates a call down into NtOpenProcess via Hell's Gate (EDR Evasion, implemented in Rust); for this to be a fully functional malware loader there are a few other API calls that you must rebuild as syscalls, so this just demonstrates the technique as a POC.

 Check my [blog post at fluxsec.red](https://fluxsec.red/rust-edr-evasion-hells-gate) for this technique!
 Also I have published